Meet the Team

 King's College London

-I am a current BSc Psychology student at King's College London completing my placement year with the Autism and Development Team at the IoPPN.
+I am a current BSc Psychology student at King's College London and have just completed my placement year with the Autism and Development Team at the IoPPN.
 My interest in Autism and other neurodevelopmental conditions originated through my work as a supervisor for day-respite care at a non-profit organisation; here we care for those with a spectrum of disabilities and rare genetic conditions who have a variety of medical and communication needs.
 I will be supporting the TS 2000 study as well as other studies looking into the relationship of Tuberous Sclerosis with later neurodevelopment outcomes.

 Professor Patrick Bolton